GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: Experiments

 \subsection{Implementation Details}

-GammaZero uses a graph neural network with 3 hidden layers of dimension 128, trained using Adam optimizer with a learning rate $10^{-4}$ for 400 epochs.
-The belief representation $\phi(b)$ computes the mean and standard deviation of the particle set (500 particles for LightDark, 1000 for RockSample).
-During online planning, we use PUCT exploration with $c=50$ for action selection within MCTS.
-Both GammaZero and BetaZero use the same MCTS parameters for fair comparison: tree depth of 10 for LightDark and 15 for RockSample, with progressive widening parameters $k_a=2.0$, $\alpha_a=0.9$ for actions.
-It takes between 2-4 hours to train a model for each domain on an RTX 3080.
+GammaZero uses a graph neural network with 3 hidden layers.
+During online planning, we use PUCT exploration with $c=50$ for action selection within MCTS, with progressive widening parameters $k_a=2.0$, $\alpha_a=0.9$.
+It takes 2-4 hours to train a model for each domain on an RTX 3080.